Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

 There exists a constant $C$ such that for all $N\geq 2$ and $K>0$ we have

-\end{proposition} Results on the distribution of values of an arithmetic function $\varphi:\dN\ra\Omega$ on \emph{Beatty} sequences can therefore be used for proving statements concerning $\varphi$ on \emph{Piatetski-Shapiro} sequences $n\mapsto \floor{n^c}$, at least in cases where the shift $\beta$ does not cause problems.
-(This is the case for our problem concerning $\bt$, however, this proposition cannot be used for the original Piatetski-Shapiro problem, since our knowledge on primes in short intervals is not sufficient.)
-Proposition~\ref{prp:PS_via_beatty_2} is a modification of~\cite[Proposition~1]{S2014}, which, together with the statement by Fouvry and Mauduit~\cite[Th\'eor\`eme~3 and inequality~(1.5)]{FM96} asserting that
+\end{prop} Results on the distribution of values of an arithmetic function $\varphi:\dN\ra\Omega$ on \emph{Beatty} sequences can therefore be used for proving statements concerning $\varphi$ on \emph{Piatetski-Shapiro} sequences $n\mapsto \floor{n^c}$, at least in cases where the shift $\beta$ does not cause problems.
+(This is the case for our problem concerning $\bt$, however, this proposition cannot be used for the original Piatetski-Shapiro problem, since our knowledge on primes in short intervals is not sufficient.) \propref{prp:PS_via_beatty_2} is a modification of~\cite[Proposition~1]{S2014}, which, together with the statement by Fouvry and Mauduit~\cite[Th\'eor\`eme~3 and inequality~(1.5)]{FM96} asserting that

 for some $\kappa\in\dR$ and some $\lambda\in (0.6543,0.6632)$, enabled the second author to obtain simple normality of $n\mapsto \bt(\floor{n^c})$ for $c\leq 1.42$.